hhhhhhhhhn/hlib/README.md

 - Do not follow all traditional C conventions, as some of them are outdated and cause a lot of pain.
   For example, instead of `char*`, `hlib` has a sized string type `str`.
-  One of the roles of `hlib` is to as a translation layer on top of the standard C library for the new conventions.
+  One of the roles of `hlib` is to act as a translation layer on top of the standard C library for the new conventions.
 - Be as simple as you can.
 - Target C99, as it is the oldest and simplest C standard that has everything I